-All the exposed APIs check status API.
-If the FIPS status is UNDEFINED, it will start the self test procedure.
-If the self test is successful, the API will continue to get executed.
+The power-on-self-test is executed automatically during the loading of the module without any operator intervention.
+If the self test is successful, the module enters the FIPS mode.
 If the self test fails, the module will be put in error state and thus disabled.
 There will be an indicator in User Interface via the status API.
 For details on status specific API, please refer to the Functional Design document.

 During self test, the value calculated is verified against the known answer.
-If there is no match, then immediately the module enters into FIPS_ERR state.
-Once the module is in FIPS_ERR state, the module becomes unusable via any interface.
+If there is no match, then immediately the module enters into FIPS\ERR state.
+Once the module is in FIPS\ERR state, the module becomes unusable via any interface.